bbachi/Angular2Routing/README.md

 # Angular2Routing

 ## make the service call on load of the component.

+#### The ActivatedRoute.params property is an Observable of route parameters.
+The params emits new id values when the user navigates to the component.
+In ngOnInit you subscribe to those values, set the selectedId, and get the heroes.

 ```
 import { Router, ActivatedRoute, Params } from '@angular/router';
 import 'rxjs/add/operator/switchMap';